TimWildey/CBayes-MLMF/pycharm/cbayes-mfmc/README.md

 # cbayes-mfmc folder

-## BMFMC.py
+## MFMC.py
-Driver for the Bayesian multi-fidelity Monte Carlo framework.
+Driver for the Multi-fidelity Monte Carlo framework.

 ## CBayes.py
 Driver for the CBayes framework.